Election Day provides opportunity to express citizenship

 by Mary Leamons on October 13, 2014 in go now missions

 This past week I had the privilege of praying with one of the staff members which I am working alongside of through Go Now Missions.
 This staff member had shared with us during our evening devotions on Sunday that her mother was greatly sick, sick to the point of being unable to talk and she wanted for us to pray for her.
 We all prayed together for healing.
 After devotions were finished she pulled me aside because she was very worried and didn't know what she was going to do.
-I sat down with her and before we prayed I asked her if her Mother was a... [continue]
+I sat down with her and before we prayed I asked her if her Mother was a Christian.
+She said no. So I began to pray for healing and I prayed for her... [continue]

 Live the Difference: on social media